“Once you learn to read, you will be forever free.” Fredrick Douglas

 “You can find magic wherever you look.
 Sit back and relax all you need is a book!” -Dr. Seuss

 Hi there!
-I’m a wife and mom to 4 kids (plus one in heaven)-ages 8, 6, 3, and 19 month old living in the valley of Northern California.
+I’m a wife and mom to 4 kids (plus one in heaven)-ages 8, 6, 4, and 2 living in the valley of Northern California.
 I love reading, photography, and coming up with creative crafts/activities for my kids.
 Documenting and enjoying every minute of our adventures together and journey through homeschool!

 View all posts by littleschoolofsmiths